 These issues are complex and can have a significant impact on post-closing claims and disputes.
 Additionally, many related questions remain unanswered by the courts, such as who owns the privilege if not the surviving company and how should any assignment to someone else be done.
 Because of that, merger parties should consult with knowledgeable legal counsel to help them avoid potential post-closing surprises.

 Download Tales from the M&A Trenches for more discussion and examples of conflict waivers.

-View News Alert for a lengthy discussion of the Great Hill Case and its implications.
+View our press release for a lengthy discussion of the Great Hill Case and its implications.

 Please contact us to learn more.